Celebrating 50 Years! -A Conversation with Mary Jo Williams, AnswerLine’s First Operator

 Cookie decorating is one of the most beloved holiday traditions.
 Royal Icing is the traditional icing used for glazing cookies, piping decorations, or assembling the walls of gingerbread houses.
 It dries and hardens quickly and is easy for nearly anyone to achieve decorating success!
 Made traditionally from egg whites and powdered (confectioners’) sugar, it is an easy icing to prepare.
 However, if raw egg whites are used, the icing may be a health risk.

 Lightly Cooked Egg Whites.
-Use the following method provided by South Dakota State University which can be used for Royal Icing and other frosting recipes calling for raw egg whites.
-In a heavy saucepan, the top of a double boiler, or a metal bowl placed over water in a saucepan, stir together the egg whites and sugar from the recipe (at least 2 tablespoons sugar per white), water (1 teaspoon per white) and cream of tartar (1/8 teaspoon per each 2 whites).
+Use the following method provided by South Dakota State University to make Royal Icing and other frosting recipes calling for raw egg whites.
+In a heavy saucepan, the top of a double boiler, or a metal or heat-proof glass bowl placed over a saucepan of water, stir together the egg whites and sugar from the recipe (at least 2 tablespoons sugar per white), water (1 teaspoon per white) and cream of tartar (1/8 teaspoon per each 2 whites).
 Cook over low heat or simmering water, beating constantly with a portable mixer at low speed, until the whites reach 160° F. Pour into a large bowl.
 Beat on high speed until the whites stand in soft peaks.
 Proceed with the recipe.
-Note that you must use sugar to keep the whites from coagulating too rapidly.
-Test with a thermometer as there is no visual clue to doneness.
-If you use an unlined aluminum saucepan, eliminate the cream of tartar or the two will react and create an unattractive gray meringue.

-Meringue Powder or Dried Egg Whites.
-Meringue powder is available in specialty stores wherever cake decorating supplies are sold.
-Meringue powder is composed of cornstarch, dried egg whites, sugar, citric acid and some stabilizers.
-It’s perfect for making royal icing.
-Follow the instructions on the package to rehydrate and use.
+Dried Egg Whites.
 Dried egg whites are just that, 100 percent powdered egg white; they require no refrigeration.
 Dried whites are pasteurized by heating to the required safe temperature.
-Like meringue poweder, the egg white powder can be reconstituted by mixing with water.
-The reconstituted powder whips like fresh egg white and, because it is pasteurized, can be used safely without cooking or baking.
+Like meringue powder, the egg white powder can be reconstituted by mixing with water.
+The reconstituted powder whips like fresh egg white, and because it is pasteurized, can be used safely without cooking or baking.

 Pasteurized Egg Whites.
 Pasteurized egg whites are of two types—pasteurized in-shell eggs or liquid pasteurized egg whites.
 Pasteurized in-shell eggs are available at some grocery stores.
 Shells of such eggs are stamped with a red or blue “P” in a circle.
 Whites of pasteurized shell eggs may appear slightly cloudy compared to fresh eggs.
 Liquid pasteurized egg whites are found in the refrigerated section of the grocery store in a milk-like carton usually near the regular eggs.
 According to the FDA, both of these products are safe to consume raw.
 Use these two products like raw whites in the recipe.